ViridityCorn/mathlive-document-not-defined/README.md

 - This error was observed on a Windows 11 machine.
 - The code is written in Visual Studio Code.
 - The website was tested in Firefox Developer Edition.
+- The used NextJs version is 12.1.6.
+- The used version of React and ReactDom is 18.1.0.

 ## More information necessary
 If more information is necessary, please contact the me [here](https://gitter.im/cortex-js/community) or by creating an issue in this repository.